Sitefinity/Sitefinity-CLI/README.md

 **IMPORTANT**: Currently, the `--migrate` command of Sitefinity CLI supports only migration from Web Forms and MVC widgets to ASP.NET Core widgets.

-**PREREQUISITES**: The migration commands support only projects based on Sitefinity 15.3, 15.2.15.2.8428, and later.
+**PREREQUISITES**: The migration commands support only projects based on Sitefinity 15.3 and later.
-When used with Sitefinity CMS 15.2.8428 and later 15.2 versions, the following limitation applies:

-- The custom layout widgets (*.ascx files) are not resolved from the file system

 ### General flow of migration